F5CodeGuru/asm241consolidated/_build/html/_sources/module1/lab1/lab1.rst.txt

 #.
 For DoS Protection Profile, select BotsLab

 #.
-For Log Profile, select BotsLogger
+For Log Profile, select "BotsLogger" to add it to list of selected logging profiles, leaving "Log Illegal Requests"

 #.
 Click Update to save changes